 4.1 Introduction

 Most control loop architectures for adaptive and cognitive systems use both feedback (and feedforward) mechanisms.
 These control loop signals play a critical role in not just stabilizing the system, but more importantly, providing mechanisms for the system to learn experientially.

-For example, a simple feedback loop consists of taking past interactions with the environment and combining them with current information to guide current and future interactions.
+EXAMPLE: A simple feedback loop consists of taking past interactions with the environment and combining them with current information to guide current and future interactions.

 Editor's Note: In release 2, this WI will review the description accuracy of GANA on the liaison from ETSI TC INT WG AFI.